tsukumijima/librga-rockchip/docs/Rockchip_Developer_Guide_RGA_EN.md

 > According to the configured top/bottom/left/right pixels, draw a border to the input image and output it to the output target image buffer.

-【 Note 】 The width and height of the rect must be greater than or equal to 2
+【 Note 】 The width and height of the rect must be greater than or equal to 2, top/bottom must be less than or equal to the actual height of source image, and left/right must be less than or equal to the actual width of source image

 | Parameter        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |